Jose Siri Player Props: Rays vs. Yankees

 Jose Siri At The Plate

-- Siri is hitting .244 with three doubles, two home runs and three walks.
+- Siri is hitting .238 with three doubles, two home runs and four walks.

-- Siri has picked up a hit in nine games this year (75.0%), including one multi-hit game.
+- In nine of 13 games this year, Siri has had at least one hit, including one game with multiple hits.

-- He has hit a home run in two of 12 games played this year, and in 4.4% of his plate appearances.
+- He has homered in two of 13 games played this year, and in 4.2% of his plate appearances.

-- Siri has picked up an RBI in 50.0% of his games this season, with more than one RBI in 25.0% of his games.
+- Siri has picked up an RBI in 53.8% of his games this year, with two or more RBI in 23.1% of his games.

-- In seven of 12 games this year, he has scored, including multiple runs once.
+- He has scored at least one run seven times this year (53.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.